-If I had a nickel for every time I heard someone say the following statement, I might be able to buy a damn nice race car:
+If I had a nickel for every time I heard someone say the following statement about a VA Sleep Apnea claim, I might be able to buy a damn nice race car:

-“The VA denied sleep apnea in my claim…they said it was because I had no sleep study in service,” the Vet says.
+“The VA denied sleep apnea in my claim…they said it was because I had no sleep study in service,” the veteran says.
 “I will never prove my claim.”

 You see, somewhere out there the general thinking – generally wrong thinking – has become that you need a sleep study in the military to prove that your current diagnosis of sleep apnea is related to your military service.

-Even Veterans that had a sleep study in the military get their VA Sleep Apnea claim denied, and are left scratching their head wondering why.
+Even veterans who had a sleep study in the military are denied service connection for sleep apnea by the VA.
+Like you, they are left scratching their head wondering why.

 I’ll tell you why.